nperozzi/gitTest/qwer.md

 *** This is a sub-title
 __More lines of text in bold__
 _ _THis was something.
 ITalics, I think _ _

+Here I am writing a bunch of text